 200. Testing and Composition of Dairy Products.
 Credit three hours.
-Lectures and laboratories, T W Th 1-5.
+Lectures and laboratories, T W Th ${\rm I-5}$.
 Rooms 120 and 209.
-Extension Assistant Professor Brueckner and Mr.
+Extension Assistant Professor Brueckner and Dr. Krukovsky.

-This course involves a study of the composition of milk; laboratory practice in analysis, including the Babcock and Gerber methods of testing for fat in milk and its products; tests for acidity, salt, and moisture; use of the lactometer; calculating milk solids; some of the simple tests for preservatives and adulterants.
+This course involves a study of the composition of milk; laboratory practice in analysis, including the Babcock, Gerber, and Mojonnier methods; tests for acidity, salt, moisture, chemical sterilizers, and washing solutions; use of the lactometer; calculating milk solids; some of the simple tests for preservatives and adulterants.

 201. Dairy Bacteriology.
 Credit three hours.
 M W F 10-12.
 Room 119.
 Professor Sherman.